nour-developer1/Amazon-Web-Scraper-Project/README.md

   * Availability
 * Data cleaning and transformation for structured storage.
 * Export functionality to CSV for further analysis.
-* Supports automation and scheduling for continuous .
+* Supports automation and scheduling for continuous scraping.